Divorce Lawyer New York City

-Serving Manhattan, the Bronx, Brooklyn, Queens and Staten Island
+Serving Manhattan, the Bronx, Brooklyn, Queens & Staten Island

 Maryam Jahedi Law Firm P.C. has spent over a decade serving people across the five boroughs of New York City.
 Our diverse client base includes those who speak Farsi.
 Reach out to our NYC office today at (646) 798-7118 or contact us online to set up a consultation.